Which platform should you start your off-road build with?

 Between the Forester and Outback, you’ll have about the same amount of upgrade parts available to you.
 One reason for this is that some components are interchangeable as they share the same overall suspension and drivetrain system.
 Things like wheels, rear diff lockers, and winches will typically be compatible with both vehicles.
 Another reason is that most companies produce parts for both vehicles since they each have a large fan base of enthusiasts.
 It’s very rare that a performance parts manufacturer will create parts for the Outback but not the Forester and vice versa.

-When comparing the Outback and Forester, it’s hard to make a definitive statement as to which is best.
-They both have similar performance and comfort levels.
-They both come standard with Subaru’s famous symmetrical all wheel drive system.
-This may be why there is so much confusion surrounding the “Forester vs. Outback” debate.
-We believe it’s truly up to preference.
+Unless you need the added power of a turbocharged Outback, we believe it’s truly up to preference.
 If you prefer the look and interior comfort of the Outback, or the taller, more boxed look of the Forester, you simply can’t make a bad decision.
 You’ll notice that both vehicles have about the same level of aftermarket support as you begin to explore modifications.
 Our opinion is to take them both for a spin and see which one you fall in love with.
 In the end, we think you’ll drive away happy and hit the trails with confidence.

 Other Articles You May Find Helpful: